Yemen minister eludes assassination attempt

 ADEN/SANAA Gunmen riddled the car of Yemen's information minister with bullets as he left a cabinet meeting in the capital on Tuesday but he escaped the assassination attempt unhurt, an aide said.

-In southern Yemen, at least 12 al Qaeda militants, including four local leaders, were killed in a U.S. strike in south Yemen.
+In southern Yemen, at least 12 al Qaeda militants, including four local leaders, were killed in a drone strike in south Yemen.
+It was one of the biggest such strikes believed to have been carried out by the United States in Yemen.

 Both incidents highlighted the multiple security problems in Yemen that have alarmed regional power Saudi Arabia and the United States.

-In the capital of Sanaa, unidentified assailants opened fire on Information Minister Ali al-Amrani's car as he prepared to leave after a cabinet meeting.
+In the capital Sanaa, unidentified assailants opened fire on Information Minister Ali al-Amrani's car as he prepared to leave from a cabinet meeting.
 The minister was not hurt, according to his secretary, Abdel-Basset al-Qaedi.

 It was not immediately clear who was behind the attack on Amrani, who quit outgoing President Ali Abdullah Saleh's ruling General Peoples Congress (GPC) party following the outbreak of protests against his long rule and joined his opponents.